Last Updated: February 11, 2021

 Legacy POS systems keep all data and information stored in on-site servers.
 Typically, a business will have one back-end computer on in an office on location.
 This computer is responsible for processing and housing all of the information gathered by each POS terminal.
 If the central computer is malfunctioning or offline, transactions cannot be processed and information cannot be saved.

-A cloud POS system keeps all transaction and product data in remote servers, hosted by your POS software.
+Robust cloud-based POS systems keep all transaction and product data in remote servers, hosted by your POS software.
 These servers are much more secure and reliable, ensuring that no transactions are lost and no sensitive customer/business records are vulnerable.
 Transactions can also continue to be made even when the local internet connection is down.
 Under a legacy model, these are often lost.
 With the cloud, the processing is simply queued until the connection returns.

 Often shortened to SaaS, a software-as-a-service means that the software is sold as a subscription rather than an outright purchase to own.